felixmariotto/three-screenshake/README.md

 ```

-in an event listener or whatever part of your code must create a screen shake :
+in an event listener or any part of your code that must create a screen shake :
 ```javascript
 screenShake.shake( camera, new THREE.Vector3(0.1, 0, 0), 300 /* ms */ );
 ```